MarcusDunn/day-trader/README.md

 ## Running

 `docker compose up` will get the server running.
 It expects your computer has 16GB of ram and allocates memory between containers accordingly.
+The frontend will be available at `http://localhost:80`

 ### CLI